RyanMarr/RyanMarr/README.md

 ### Hi there 👋

-My name is Ryan, and I'm a product manager at FreshBooks.
-I work on our API product.
+My name is Ryan, and I'm a product manager at RoseRocket.
+I work on our Platform product.

 I live in Toronto, Canada.